CIC to hear RTI applications from Ladakh, Jammu and Kashmir from Friday

-The Central Information Commission will start hearing appeals and complaints of RTI applicants pertaining to Union Territories of Jammu and Kashmir and Ladakh from Friday, nearly nine months after the transparency provisions of the erstwhile state were revoked and the central act was enforced there, officials said on Thursday.
-The commission is hearing appeals and complaints via video and audio links.
+The Central Information Commission will start hearing appeals and complaints of RTI applicants pertaining to Union Territories of Jammu and Kashmir and Ladakh from Friday, nearly nine months after the erstwhile state was split into two union territories ending its special status and local laws.
+In order to overcome the lack of 4G facility for video calls, the commission will use audio links to hear issues of RTI applicants from Jammu and Kashmir.

+After the lockdown was announced by the Centre to control the spread of coronavirus pandemic in the country, the Commission is using audio and video links to hear complaints and appeals of petitioners.
+Chief Information Commissioner Bimal Julka spoke to the Lieutenant Governor of Jammu and Kashmir through video-conferencing on Thursday to discuss preparedness for implementation of the RTI Act 2005 in the UT.

+"Both sides noted each other's concerns and it was also decided to hold webinars to educate the CPIOs/ first appellate authorities in due course.
+More such conferences are scheduled in future too," a senior officer said.
+"The commission will start hearing matters pertaining to Jammu and Kashmir and Ladakh from Friday.
+We have taken a proactive initiative to provide justice at doorstep to the citizens of Jammu and Kashmir," Julka told PTI.

 ALSO READ